 - Some Californian drivers regard stop signs and red lights as purely advisory rather than mandatory; this is particularly true late at night.
 This is not a case of running a changing light (see above), or not coming to a complete stop at stop signs — what’s being described here is simply ignoring the red light or stop sign and going through at full speed or close to the limit.
+I recently witnessed (and helped with) the immediate aftermath of an accident where one driver went through a stop sign in Oakland at an estimated sixty MPH and broadsided a much slower car; I’m still amazed that anyone survived that one).
 There’s not much you can do about this, either, except drive defensively, and be prepared to brake suddenly when someone does this in front of you (or into you).
-People I know in the Bay Area who drive professionally late at night or early in the morning actually nowadays make it a habit to stop at even green lights for this reason if they can’t get a clear view of the cross streets (it’s a measure of how driving has changed here in the last decade or two that they wouldn’t have even thought of doing that a couple of decades ago…).
+People I know in the Bay Area who drive professionally late at night or early in the morning actually nowadays make it a habit to stop at even green lights for this reason if they can’t get a clear view of the cross streets (it’s a measure of how driving has changed here in the last decade or two that they wouldn’t have even thought of doing that a couple of decades ago).
 Reader Nicholas Byram adds: “In general, California drivers do not come to a complete stop at stop sign intersections unless they absolutely have to.
 (I confess that I am notorious for this).
 They tend to slow to a crawl, see if the coast is clear, and then accelerate again.
 California drivers generally will stop at a four-way stop sign intersection if they see another car who got to the intersection first, but otherwise, as a general rule, they simply slow to a crawl speed and lumber through the intersection.”
 [Hamish again: ’round here we call this a “Hollywood Stop” or a “Rolling Stop”…] “For the sake of respect for the Rule Of Law, I think that California cities and counties should change all of their ‘STOP’ signs to ‘YIELD’ signs whenever possible, since that appears to be the de facto law.”

 - A variant of the above is the tendency for some drivers to believe that as long as they’ve stopped at some point before getting to the actual stop sign (e.g. they stopped behind a car already at the stop sign) they don’t have to stop again.
 Such cars simply sail through the stop sign behind another car, with sometimes damaging results.

 - “Death Cars” — death cars are large, usually old and battered, American cars driven by young males, sometimes sub-teenage, nearly always unlicensed or uninsured, who have nothing to lose (and a lot to gain) by causing traffic havoc or accidents.
-You develop a sixth sense for death cars after a while, but as with most of these things, there’s not a lot you can do when one’s coming at you on the wrong side of the road at forty miles an hour — in reverse.
+You develop a sixth sense for death cars after a while, but as with most of these things, there’s not a lot you can do when one’s coming at you on the wrong side of the road at forty miles an hour — in reverse (as once happened to me once when riding through West Berkeley; it was when the sub-teenage driver waved a large handgun at me through the window that I got really worried).
 Your best bet is to avoid known Death Car areas (i.e. usually the rougher parts of town), and steer clear of any large old American cars, especially ones weaving along the road at high speed.
 Death Cars (or Death Car drivers) are guaranteed not to stay around if they cause or are part of an accident.
 Death Car drivers are likely to be armed; it’s best not to argue with them.

-- Self-righteous or clueless cyclists and skaters: places like Berkeley, Santa Monica, or Palo Alto have a high proportion of people who suddenly become transformed by the act of riding a bicycle or putting on a pair of rollerblades.
+- Self-righteous or clueless cyclists and skaters: places like Berkeley, Santa Monica, San Francisco, or Palo Alto have a high proportion of people who suddenly become transformed by the act of riding a bicycle or skateboard.
 Mostly the transformation is fairly harmless, but in quite a few cases the person becomes either unbearably self-righteous, or under the impression they’re invulnerable, or (commonly) both.
-Typical symptoms of this are cyclists and skaters monopolizing entire traffic lanes in heavy fast-moving traffic (which is actually legal in some places, e.g. San Francisco), or (very common) running red lights or stop signs without even slowing down (and then abusing you for not screeching to a halt for them when they run the red light directly in front of you), and cyclists riding after dark with no reflectors, let alone useful lights.
-Most such cyclists also mistakenly believe that cyclists in bicycle lanes have right of way over all other traffic, including cross traffic (this seems to be a fairly widespread belief in places like Berkeley or Venice).
+Typical symptoms of this are cyclists and boarders monopolizing entire traffic lanes in heavy fast-moving traffic (which is actually legal in some places, e.g. San Francisco), or (very common) running red lights or stop signs without even slowing down (and then abusing you for not screeching to a halt for them when they run the red light directly in front of you), and cyclists riding after dark with no reflectors, let alone useful lights.
+Many such cyclists also mistakenly believe that cyclists in bicycle lanes have right of way over all other traffic, including cross traffic (this seems to be a fairly widespread belief in places like Berkeley or San Francisco).
 As a matter of mostly academic interest, cyclists and on-road skaters (and skateboard riders) are for the most part supposed to observe the same road rules as cars.
 I have actually seen a Berkeley police officer citing a cyclist for running a stop sign.
-(The other side of this, of course, is that as someone who commutes to work several times a week through city streets on a bicycle, I can attest that a lot of Californian drivers are lethal, terroristic, lawless idiots who wouldn’t even notice a cyclist if he or she was wearing flashing neon…).
+(The other side of this, of course, is that as someone who commutes to work through city streets on a bicycle, I can attest that a lot of Californian drivers are lethal, terroristic, lawless idiots who wouldn’t even notice a cyclist if he or she was wearing flashing neon).

 - Freeway merges.
 A significant proportion of cars trying to merge from freeway on-ramps onto the freeway itself try to do this at a speed of about 20 or 30 MPH.
 Given that the freeway traffic is often doing at least 65 MPH, this is both dangerous and frustrating.
 The more timorous actually manage to stop at the end of the on-ramp, causing (at best) traffic flow problems and near-accidents.
 Watch out for this — the car in front of you may actually slow down to merge with the much faster traffic, and given that you will often be looking at the freeway traffic instead of the car in front, you can easily have a multi-car accident.
 Note that it is actually illegal to try to merge at significantly less than the freeway’s current traffic speed; having said that, there are some on-ramps where it is physically impossible to get a normal car up to freeway speed before merging (the older ramps with tight up-hill curves are particularly bad).